STEP-UP Summer Research Program

 - The early application deadline is Feb 23.
 Program begins May 21, 2018 and ends Aug 10, 2018.

-- The minimum expectation is that every student will work a full 40-hour week, on a regular schedule.
+- The minimum expectation is that every student will work full time.

 - If needed, housing assistance is available at a UA dorm (TBD).
 There may be an additional cost to you if you choose this option.